trexjacket/trexjacket/docs_src/tutorials/value-override/1-building-ui.rst

   from ._anvil_designer import ConfigureTemplate import anvil

-  from tableau_extension import api, dialogs
+  from trexjacket import api, dialogs

   # In order for our Configure form to be able to be opened in
   # a popup window we need to register it using the @dialogs.dialog_form decorator.